Get a 30% Bonus on Chase Transfers to Virgin Atlantic!

 Flights from West Coast cities like Seattle (SEA) or Los Angeles (LAX) will run you just 30,000 miles roundtrip, while a midwestern city like Minneapolis-St. Paul (MSP) jumps to 45,000 miles roundtrip.
 At 45,000 miles through Virgin Atlantic, you could book by transferring just 35,000 Chase points!

-Delta is charging almost 80,000 SkyMiles for these exact same flights!
+Delta typically charges almost 80,000 SkyMiles for these exact same flights!

 Fly in Style with ANA

 ANA is one of Japan’s flag carriers, and it lives up to its five-star reputation.
 Its first class cabin is spacious, private, and offers some of the best catering in the aviation world.
-Its new business class seats rival Qatar Qsuites for #1 in the world, too.
+And even ANA business class is outstanding, rivaling Qatar Qsuites for #1 in the world, too.

 Amex Virgin Atlantic Transfer Bonus

-A round trip first class flight from Los Angeles (LAX) to Tokyo, Japan (HND) or San Francisco (SFO) to Tokyo-Narita (NRT) would require just 85,000 Chase Ultimate Rewards points.
-Or get from Chicago-O'Hare (ORD) or New York City (JFK) to Tokyo for just 93,000 Chase points.
-That’s just over what United charges for a one-way fare in business class.
+A one-way flight in ANA first class flight from Los Angeles (LAX) or San Francisco (SFO) to Tokyo now costs 72,500 Virgin points – just 56,000 Chase points with this bonus.
+Or you could get from Chicago-O'Hare (ORD) or New York City (JFK) to Tokyo for just 66,000 Chase points.
+That’s still substantially less than what United charges for a one-way fare in business class.

 Much like booking Delta One via Virgin Atlantic, finding award availability on ANA can be a chore.
 First Class availability is practically nonexistent these days, so focus on a business class booking.
 These days, booking within three weeks of departure seems to be your best bet.